 In a z-coordinate configuration, the bottom topography is represented by a series of discrete steps.
 This is not adequate to represent gravity driven downslope flows.
 Such flows arise downstream of sills such as the Strait of Gibraltar, Bab El Mandeb, or Denmark Strait, where dense water formed in marginal seas flows into a basin filled with less dense water.
 The amount of entrainment that occurs in these gravity plumes is critical in determining the density and volume flux of the densest waters of the ocean, such as Antarctic Bottom Water, or North Atlantic Deep Water. z-coordinate models tend to overestimate the entrainment, because the gravity flow is mixed down vertically by convection as it goes "downstairs" following the step topography, sometimes over a thickness much larger than the thickness of the observed gravity plume.
-A similar problem occurs in the s-coordinate when the thickness of the bottom level varies in large proportions downstream of a sill [Willebrand et al. 2001], and the thickness of the plume is not resolved.
+A similar problem occurs in the s-coordinate when the thickness of the bottom level varies in large proportions downstream of a sill [?], and the thickness of the plume is not resolved.

-The idea of the bottom boundary layer (BBL) parameterisation first introduced by Beckmann and Döscher [1998] is to allow a direct communication between two adjacent bottom cells at different levels, whenever the densest water is located above the less dense water.
+The idea of the bottom boundary layer (BBL) parameterisation first introduced by ? is to allow a direct communication between two adjacent bottom cells at different levels, whenever the densest water is located above the less dense water.
 The communication can be by a diffusive (diffusive BBL), advective fluxes (advective BBL), or both.
 In the current implementation of the BBL, only the tracers are modified, not the velocities.
-Furthermore, it only connects ocean bottom cells, and therefore does not include the improvement proposed by Campin and Goosse [1999].
+Furthermore, it only connects ocean bottom cells, and therefore does not include the improvment proposed by ?.